 ---|---|---|

-Cost | Practically free!
-Uses stuff you already have. 💰 | Can get pricey with repeat buys. |
+Cost | Costs pennies; uses items you already have—a homemade cleaner you can mix in minutes. 💰 | Can get pricey with repeat buys. |

 Ingredients | Simple, gentle, and easy to recognize. | May have harsh chemicals like ammonia. |